BlossomiShymae/monsoon/README.md

 Due to the nature of pywin32, Monsoon cannot currently support Mac or Linux.
-I also do not own an Apple-based computer, so I cannot approve any changes made to support said platforms.
+I also do not own an Apple-based computer, so I cannot approve any changes made to support said platform.

+Support for Linux with Wine will also never be supported as Riot does not support the platform with the game anyways.

 I am very sorry... :c

 # License